 The income of every person in the household must be counted.
-Multiple families living under one roof are considered to be one household.
+A household consists of the patient, any person the patient takes care of, a domestic partner, and/or spouse.
 Alimony, child support, foster care, retirement and disability incomes are counted.
 Verification of income is not required.